Tap in to 15+ of Kansas City’s most anticipated developments

 Photo by Malcoln Oliveira

-9. Lee’s Summit & Overland Park Markets
+9. Lee’s Summit & Overland Park Market Projects

 10. Pennway Point & Rock Island Bridge